zagoli/Elena/README.md

 # Elena Calendar for Seniors

 Elena is a straightforward web application designed as a calendar specifically tailored for seniors.
-I made it to revise my Angular basic skills.
+I made it to revise my basic Angular skills.
-It features a minimalistic interface that allows users to insert a link to a public calendar (ICS file) to display the events of the current day.
+It features a minimalistic interface that allows users to insert a link to a public calendar (ICS file) to display the events of the current day (in landascape orientation).
 The event list refreshes every 30 minutes.

-For a live demonstration of the Elena Calendar, please visit [zagoli.com/Elena](zagoli.com/Elena).
+For a live demonstration of the Elena Calendar, please visit [elena.zagoli.com](elena.zagoli.com).

 ## Disclaimer